syncfusion-content/wpf-docs/wpf/DockingManager/Interactive-Features.md

 ### Enable/Disable Docking, Floating, AutoHide, Closing

-The following description gives you a clear knowledge aboutdocking, float and closing a dockable window.
+The following description gives you a clear knowledge about docking, float and closing a dockable window.

 ###	Docking a Dockable Window